 The Audit Committee is comprised of the three directors, all of whom are independent and financially literate.
-As at December 31, 2014, the members of the Audit Committee were Terence Francis, Paul Godfrey and John Webster.
-Terence Francis is resigning as a director of the Company, and will be replaced as a member of the Audit Committee by James Crane, effective March 8, 2015.
+As at December 31, 2015, the members of the Audit Committee were James Crane, Paul Godfrey and John Webster.
+Terence Francis resigned as a director of the Company, and was replaced as a member of the Audit Committee by James Crane, effective March 8, 2015.